 (This post was originally written in 2017 though I’ve updated it in July 2018 to include all the settings you need to switch to get all GDPR friendly!
 So if you kinda sorta missed that GDPR compliance boat a few months back and are still meaning to get around to complying, you’re gonna want to pay close attention to the last few settings tweaks in this post.)

 On every internal and client Squarespace website project I work on, I ensure these ends are all tied up before we go to launch the website to the world.
 It takes just a few clicks around the Squarespace settings area to help your website function optimally.

 So, when you go to launch your new stunning website to the world, be sure to take an extra couple mins to run through this checklist first!

 After having run through this checklist a zillion times, I’m able to knock it out in under 10 mins, so it really is easy, and will make quite a difference to your website visitors experience.

 You can sign up for a free trial of Squarespace here and I also got ya a little off the price, use code PAIGE10 for 10% off your first year.
 (Yes, that’s an affiliate link!)

 Know how every website you visit has a http://www.websitename.com?
 The new version is https://www.websitename.com.
 That added ‘s’ after the http indicates a secure website.

 Google likes secure, so they’re giving a SEO bump to all sites that switch their website over to the new secure https.

-To set up HTTPS visit settings > website > security & SSL & under 'security preferences' select 'secure (preferred).'
+To set up HTTPS & HSTS visit settings > security & SSL > check both ‘secure (preferred)’ and ‘HSTS secure.’

 This is really one you don’t want to forget, for obvious reasons.
 What you type in here will appear in your Google search result.
 You’ll want to use keywords in this description, but just know that repeating keywords isn’t going to make much of a difference, Google has outsmarted that tactic now.